jheyman/blog/pages/AndroidBackup/index.md

 ---
 {% include JB/setup %}

 One day I got tired of the mess of plugs and cables required to charge the three android devices we have at home.
 I also realized that I had no regular-enough backup routine, which would turn out to be a big problem one day.
-The common solution is to buy a multi-devices charger dock, and install some fancy backup App on the devices themselves, that could perform regular backups over Wifi.<br><br>
+The common solution is to buy a multi-devices charger dock, and install some fancy backup App on the devices themselves, that could perform regular backups over Wifi.

-But I thought it would be fun to try and come up with a custom solution to plug all three devices on a single dock for nightly charging, and have it perform automatic backup of critical data behind the scenes, and not requiring wifi to be turned on or any specific app to be installed.<br><br>
+But I thought it would be fun to try and come up with a custom solution to plug all three devices on a single dock for nightly charging, and have it perform automatic backup of critical data behind the scenes, and not requiring wifi to be turned on or any specific app to be installed.

 * TOC
 {:toc}